+The Bond Issuer described its intentions in the Management of Proceeds section of the Framework.
 Proceeds from the issuance of the Bonds will be allocated to refinance the existing geothermal Facility, fund the 'Debt Service Account' for the Bonds, provide for working capital at the Facility and pay for certain expenses associated with the Bond as described in more detail above.
-It is not expected that there will be any unallocated Bond proceeds at the time of issuance.
+It was not expected that there will be any unallocated Bond proceeds at the time of issuance.
 The Framework states that if unallocated proceeds should arise they will be earmarked and kept as liquidity reserves until they are reinvested in green assets in line with the definitions of the Framework.
 The Bond Issuer will track and monitor the allocation of the Bond proceeds as part of the Facility on an annual basis through the use of a Green Bond register.